More about me.

 - Keeping up on current events, especially in the world of science.
 Not only popular sources such as IFLScience, but also well moderated communities where actual experts weigh in such as AskScience on Reddit.

-- Following research, opinion pieces and debates on the impact of human activities on the progression of the human race and the preservation of our biosphere, specifically the impact of politics, religion and economy.
+- Following research, opinion pieces and debates on the impact of human activities on the progression of the human race and the preservation of our biosphere, specifically the impact of politics, religion and the economy.

 - Following social media (often out of morbid curiosity)

 - Reading fiction, especially science fiction and fantasy.
-(Planning to list some examples at some point.)

 - Creative and argumentative writing.